brainhack-ch/interpret-iqms/README.md

 **What is the output?**

 We combined what we learned with both approaches in a [dedicated notebook](./code/interpretability-of-iqms.ipynb).
 This notebook is aimed at being an educational ressource for researchers willing to learn how to analyse and interpret IQMs.
-This notebook has furthermore been integrated into the [Nipreps QC book](https://www.nipreps.org/qc-book/auto-qc/iqms_intepretability.html).
+This notebook has additionally been integrated into the [Nipreps QC book](https://www.nipreps.org/qc-book/auto-qc/iqms_intepretability.html).
+The results have been submitted as an abstract to OHBM Montréal 2023.
+This abstract is entitled ""Signal-to-noise ratio estimates predict head motion presence in T1-weighted MRI" and is available at [https://osf.io/7vqzr/](https://osf.io/7vqzr/).